victhepythonista/crawlfish/README.md

 # Quick start

-- A brief straight tutorial of the library's main functions and  key classes .
+- A brief straightfoward tutorial of the library's main functions and  key classes .
 - Let's get started with some examples !

 ### Crawling a web page